Taskbird/creator-community/README.md

 ### **Step 3**.
 Submit an outline

-For writing topics, submit a paragraph by paragraph outline detailng your plan.
+**For writing topics**, submit a paragraph by paragraph outline detailng your plan.

-For video content, submit a "story board", a brief description of your planned video.
+**For video content**, submit a "story board", a brief description of your planned video.

 Our communuty manager will respond with suggestions/revisions and finally approve your outline.